 Blog

-At medXteam, the focus is on clinical data.
-In this context, as CRO we not only carry out clinical trials with medical devices in accordance with MDR and ISO 14155, but also offer all other options and forms of data collection.
-No matter which form of data collection you choose, it is important to have solid planning but also to deal with the various options and the respective requirements.
-In clinical trials with medical devices, the sponsor plays a particularly important role: he is responsible for the proper planning and execution of the clinical trial.
+At medXteam, clinical data is our core focus.
+As a CRO, we not only conduct clinical trials with medical devices in accordance with the MDR and ISO 14155, but also offer all other options and methods of data collection.
+Regardless of the chosen data collection method, sound planning is essential, as is a thorough understanding of the various options and their respective requirements.
+In clinical trials with medical devices, the sponsor plays a particularly crucial role: they are responsible for the proper planning and execution of the clinical trial.

 Abbreviations